Impact Acquire SDK C++

 Post Processing Data Already Captured

 Sometimes it might be desirable to apply a certain filter discussed here at a later moment in time or to an image that has already been captured an has been stored on disc.
-As the filter chain is part of the acquisition drivers capture chain this is not directly possible but can be achieved using the mvVirtualDevice driver.
-This driver is capable of capturing images from a use definable folder on disc.
+As the filter chain is part of the acquisition frameworks capture chain this is not directly possible but can be achieved using the mvVirtualDevice library.
+This library is capable of capturing images from a use definable folder on disc.
 Various other properties can be used to further configure the resulting frames.
 E.g. the AOI can be specified as well as a certain Bayer parity.
 See the class mvIMPACT::acquire::ImageDestination::CameraSettingsVirtualDevice for details.

-Especially when combined with the FreeImage library as described in the Use Cases section of the mvVirtualDevice drivers manual the most common file formats are supported.
+Especially when combined with the FreeImage library as described in the Use Cases section of the mvVirtualDevice manual the most common file formats are supported.

 mvIMPACT image processing (deprecated)